Jeff-Russ/bash-boolean-helpers/README.md

 Here is the defintion:

 `_yea` takes any variable, or even undeclared variables and returns the exit code that Bash structures like `if` and `elsif` expect.
-In order to feed them in, place the call in back-ticks.
 ```bash
 if _yea $1; then
 	echo "'$1' is true";